galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-101-everyone/tutorial.md

 ## What does Galaxy look like?

 > ### {% icon hands_on %} Hands-on: Log in or register
-> Browse to your favourite [Galaxy instance](https://galaxyproject.org/use/) and log in or register.
+> Browse to your [Galaxy instance](https://galaxyproject.org/use/) and log in or register.
 > 1. Open your favorite browser (Chrome, Safari or Firefox as your browser, not Internet Explorer!)
 > 2. Browse to your Galaxy instance
 > 3. Log in or register
 >
 >   > ### {% icon comment %} Different Galaxy servers
->   > The particular Galaxy server that you are using may look slightly different.
+>   > The particular Galaxy server that you are using may look slightly different than the one shown in this training.
 Don't worry!
 >   {: .comment}
 >
 {: .hands_on}